elinkrull/semester_project/README.md

 ## Contributing

-Open a pull request so code can be reviewed.
+Open a pull request so that the code can be reviewed.

 ## Contact